sopra-fs23-group-34/server/README.md

 ## Introduction
 Food is a important part of our daily live, but most people have no idea what the nutrition values of the food on their plate are.
 Additionally, there are some people with diabetes or some other illness, where it is crucial to know how many carbs you are eating, to dose your medication correctly.
 With this web application we wanted to create a possibility for interested people to learn something about the nutrition values of food in a playful way.

+## High-level components

+### model
+Game logic is in the [model](/src/main/java/ch/uzh/ifi/hase/soprafs23/model) component.
+Its responsibility is to organize the game flow of the whole application.
+### controller
+We have several [controller](/src/main/java/ch/uzh/ifi/hase/soprafs23/controller) classes.
+Together they have the responsibility to organize the communication between the front- and backend.
+They are split according to their parts, that they are organizing.
+As an example, the class [UserController](/src/main/java/ch/uzh/ifi/hase/soprafs23/controller/UserController.java) controls the rest communication of the user* endpoint of our application.
+### services
+In our project we have three different [service](/src/main/java/ch/uzh/ifi/hase/soprafs23/service) classes.
+They provide functionality to their corresponding entities.
+As an example, the [UserService](/src/main/java/ch/uzh/ifi/hase/soprafs23/service/UserService.java) provides amongst other functionalities the possibility to create, login, logout, update or authenticate a user.

 ## Getting started with Spring Boot
 -   Documentation: https://docs.spring.io/spring-boot/docs/current/reference/html/index.html
 -   Guides: http://spring.io/guides